matthewp/webcomponent-pack/README.md

 ## Need
 As great as WebComponents are, they are best packaged as a single file, and that isn't necessarily the most convenient way to develop thing.
 This is where `wcpack` comes in; it allows you to develop your components as a single file, and then package them together for distribution.

 `wcpack` will take all of your component's HTML, JavaScript, and CSS files and concatenate them together and package them as a single .html file.
-It will also automatically compile CoffeeScript and Less files before packaging.

 # Installation
 To install the command line tool: